GemHunt/CoinSorter/README.md

 * High speed coin sorting system.
 * Starting point for automated coin grading & counterfeit detection.
-* Study tool for the classification of images using Deep Learning.
+* Study tool for the classification of images using deep learning.
 * System costing less than $200 as a kit excluding the cost of the computer and optional GPU card and less than $50 in a quantity of 20 systems provided you have free access to a laser cutter.
 * Low cost, real world example of an open high speed machine vision system that can be used as a starting point for handling, inspection, and manufacture of other small parts.